Looking to get to know Spain while planning a trip to Europe?

 Transportation Advice for Arriving on your own

 If you are arriving by plane, you can take the bus from the airport to Seville city center.
 The bus takes about 35 minutes, depending on traffic.
 This bus runs 365 days a year and costs 4 euro for a single ticket, and 6 euro for a return ticket.
 The website for the bus can be found here.
 I have decided to take the bus and I felt quite comfortable.
 The atmosphere is friendly and I blended in.
 Good transport means for solo female travelers.

 For More of the Best Places to Travel Alone in Europe

 Where can I go from Seville?

-Though I believe that Seville is one of the best places in Spain to travel alone, Granada is another good choice.
-It is approx. 4 hours by train and about 2 1/2 by car, with no traffic.
-Granada is quite special and given the distance to Seville, I wouldn’t suggest it for a day trip.
-I would plan at least 3 nights and 4 days for Granada.
+Though I believe that Seville is one of the best places in Spain to travel alone, Granada is another right choice.
+It is approx—four hours by train and about 2 1/2 by car, with no traffic.
+Granada is quite extraordinary, and given the distance to Seville, I wouldn’t suggest it for a day trip.
+I would plan at least three nights and four days for Granada.
 If you still have doubts about traveling alone, be sure to check out The Most Commonly Asked Questions Answered.